SamMed05/c-cpp-notes/docs/cpp/first-program.md

 The first one is called *linking section* and in this case it's made by two instructions:

-1. **`#include <iostream>`** is a special command that tells the compiler to add the content of the `iostream` library,  which is the part of the C++ standard library that allows us to access input and output stream classes and *manipulator functions* (see point 1 or Main seciton), so to read and write text from/to the console respectively.
+1. **`#include <iostream>`** is a special command that tells the compiler to add the content of the `iostream` header file, which includes some function declarations of the C++ standard library that allows us to access input and output stream classes and *manipulator functions* (see point 1 or Main section), so to read and write text from/to the console respectively.
 We need this line in order to use `cout` on line 5.
 Every line preceded by the `#` symbol is called a *preprocessor directive*.
 They call the *preprocessor* which *pre*process the source code before compiling the rest of the code.
 The `iostream` library is a header only library, meaning that it only contains header files (in this case the *iostream* header file).
 We will discuss more about what a library is in a future chapter.
 2. **`using namespace std;`** means that we tell the compiler to use the namespace called "std" (standard).
 A namespace is a declarative region (sort of a directory) that provides a scope to the identifiers (the names of types, functions, variables, and other C++ tokens)